-Name: Vicky Murray, Sustainability Manager Organisation type: Retailer of herbal teas and supplements Employees: 90 staff, 10 temporary staff
+Organisation type: Retailer of herbal teas and supplements

 We have made a commitment to the wellbeing of our staff as an integral part of our business.
 Our approach to taking positive, preventative approaches, especially to mental health, means we have an exceptionally low sickness rate in comparison with other businesses and staff report feeling engaged and motivated.